Q+A: How does Egypt's parliamentary election system work?

-Egyptians voted on Monday in run-off votes for the first phase of their parliamentary election, part of a lengthy transition to civilian rule after generals took charge following Hosni Mubarak's removal from office in February.
+Egyptians voted on Wednesday in the second round of a parliamentary election, part of a lengthy transition to civilian rule after generals took charge following Hosni Mubarak's removal from office in February.

 Below are some questions and answers about how voting works and what is at stake: